The importance of water treatment for your industrial boiler

 Poor or inadequate steam boiler water treatment has been shown to be the cause of a large proportion of boiler failures.
 The common reasons include:

-• Most serious of all - overheating, distortion and collapse of the furnace caused by scale and other deposits
+- Most serious of all - overheating, distortion and collapse of the furnace caused by scale and other deposits, which can lead to dangerous low water.

 All this can be avoided by implementing correct boiler water treatment.